-My good friend Eleanor wrote a post about creating a new bedroom for a one-year-old.
-She was worried about foisting her own tastes, likes and interests on her young daughter when decorating the space.
+My good friend Eleanor when creating a new bedroom for a one-year-old was worried about foisting her own tastes, likes and interests on her young daughter when decorating the space.

 I have had the opposite problem whilst decorating my five-year-old daughter’s room.
 Sofia has very definite ideas about what she wants.